-Do not use the portable fuel tank as a fuel storage container.
+The fuel tank supplied with this engine is its dedicated fuel reservoir and must not be used as a fuel storage container.
 Commercial users should conform to relevant licensing or approval authority regulations.

 Fuel cock

 The fuel cock turns on and off the supply of fuel from the fuel tank to the engine.